-If you think your bathroom is small, but want that real master feel, be sure to check out our 10 painting tips to make your small bathroom seem larger.
+If you think your bathroom is small, but want that real master feel, be sure to check out our painting tips and small bathroom colors that will make your small bathroom seem larger.

 This entire article is about optical illusion.
 Light and brightly colored walls are more reflective, making any space feel open and airy.
 Additionally, light colors help augment the effect of natural light (which we all love).
-As such, paint your bathroom cream, icy blue or other soft variations of green and blue.
+As such, the following small bathroom paint colors will surely make your bathroom feel larger.

 Want to give it a try?
-See what it costs to paint an interior room.
+Use ImproveNet to find interior painters near you.Get Free Quotes

 2. Keep All Same Tone

-As I will get into later, just because light colors make a small bathroom seem larger, the entire bathroom does not have to be the same color.
+As I will get into later, just because light colors are smart small bathroom wall colors, the entire room does not have to be the same color.
 However, if you really want your small bathroom to feel like the master that you deserve, keep all colors within the same tone.

-Light color walls are great, but if you installed dark tile on the floor or in the shower, the light colors will not stand out.
-These types of large contrast will clog up the space and showcase how small your bathroom really is.
+Light bathroom colors are great, but if you installed dark tile on the floor or in the shower, the light colors will not stand out.
+The large contrast will clog up the space and showcase how small your bathroom really is.
 We don’t want that.